LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/introducing-the-enhanced-report-builder.md

 ## New functionality

 ### Exporting to PDF
-Users are able to export dossiers to a formatted PDF file, including visualizations and advanced formatting options such as: layout ( Automatic, Portalit, Landscape)
-Advanced mode to export the visualizations individually on separate pages to include all data.
+Users can export dashboards to a PDF file, and include custom visualization formatting and automatic, portrait and landscape layout options.
+They can use Advanced mode to export each visualization individually on separate pages to include all data.
+Export pdf is limited to 100 pages.
-{: .notice}
-Export pdf is limited to 100 pages only

 ![](img/export-to-pdf.png)